 The Cerebro system uses email technology not only to send notifications to users but also to receive response emails from them.
 This function can be used if the user has received an email notification from Cerebro in a special format that implies a response directly via email.

 Notifications are sent to users in two cases:

 when assigned to a task as a performer;

-when a new message appears in the task to which it is subscribed (see ch.
-“Inbox list”).
+when a new message appears in the task to which it is subscribed.

 To publish a response in Cerebro, you just need to click the Reply or Reply to all button in the mail client, write a response, and send an email.
-Publishing a response in Cerebro is no different from the usual response to emails from "live" people, with the exception of two nuances:
+Publishing a response in Cerebro is no different from the usual response to emails from ‘live’ people, except for two nuances:

 The response email is automatically published back to Cerebro in the corresponding forum thread, along with the attached files (if they were added during the response).